madkins23/go-slog/handlers/flash/README.md

 ```
 scripts/flash-bench Compose
 ```
-Manual evaluation of this test over different time periods suggests:
+Evaluation of this test over different time periods suggests:

 * ~40% decrease in execution time
 * ~24% decrease in bytes allocated